Everyone knows PUR as they are coming hand in hand with Brita in competing for the best seller on water pitchers.

 No for Extreme Water Conditions: Definitely a NO NO on heavily contaminated water as it is will be clogged and shorten its lifespan.

 I would suggest you look at the under sink water filters if your water source is highly contaminated.

 Every cartridge can last up to 100 gallons of water although it depends on the contamination level of your water source.
 It may vary from house to house.

 100 Gallons can probably last you about 2-3 months for a single cartridge.

 Annual Maintenance Cost: $54 (6-Pack MineralClear Filter), $51 (3 X 2-Pack Basic Filter)

-The price of the MineralClear filter is just differed by $3 per year as compared to the Basic filters.
-You know which you should get!
+The price of the MineralClear filter is just different by $3 per year as compared to the Basic filters.
+You know what you should get!